fishsizeproject/Course-MLforImageProcessing/B-ML-concepts.md

 layout: default
 ---

-<sub>[Course Overview](index.md) > Concepts of machine learning and computer vision</sub>
+<sub>[Course Overview](index.md) \> Concepts of machine learning and computer vision</sub>

 # Concepts of machine learning and computer vision

 In this section we will discuss some important concepts on machine learning, deep learning and computer vision.

 <br/>

 ## Data Science

 <br/>

-**Data science** is a recent umbrella term (that covers several subdisciplines) that includes artificial intelligence (AI), machine learning and deep learning, but also certain aspects of computer science including algorithms, data storage, and web application development.
-Data science is also a practical discipline that requires understanding of the domain in which it is applied in, for example, business or science.
-Data science solutions often involve AI but usually not as much as most people would expect from the headlines.
+**Data science** is a discipline that includes artificial intelligence (AI), machine learning (ML) and deep learning, but also some other aspects of computer science, such as algorithms, data storage and web application development.
+Data science is a practical discipline that requires knowledge of the domain for which it is applied for, e.g., business, medicine, biology.
+Data science solutions often involve AI, but usually not as much as most people would expect from the headlines.

 <br/>